 Over-the-counter teeth whitening is as good as professional teeth whitening.

-Over-the-counter teeth whitening may work but the results cannot be compared to professional teeth whitening.
+Over-the-counter teeth whitening may work, but the results cannot be compared to professional teeth whitening.
 If you’re looking for the temporary removal of teeth stains, your over-the-counter kits may do the job.
-Professional teeth whitening procedure uses products that penetrate your teeth’s deep layers and clears the staining that makes your teeth look darker.
+A professional teeth whitening procedure uses products that penetrate your teeth’s deep layers and clear the staining that makes your teeth look darker.

 -